sartak/keyboard/README.md

 For modifiers, I choose to not use homerow mods since they wouldn't work well with word-chords.
 Instead, I hold a letter, symbol, or number key for just an extra moment (200ms) to emit the ⌘-modified character.
 The space and backspace keys act as shift and ctrl when held with another key.
 Space and backspace also join together for hyper (which I use as an application switcher).
 For the very few uses of alt that I need, I have dedicated keys (a combo for alt-backspace to delete a word, a handful of characters on the symbol layer, etc).

-I'm considering adding a third thumb key to each hand because I really would benefit from a repeat key and rearranging some of the other keys, e.g. to not require a 200ms hold for tab.

 ![keyboard layout](keymap.svg)

 ## 442 chords